-All students completing the Ph.D. in Biochemistry must successfully present and defend their dissertation to their Dissertation Committee to graduate.
+All students completing the Ph.D. in Cell and Molecular Biology must successfully present and defend their dissertation to their Dissertation Committee in order to graduate.
 The defense consists of two parts.
 The first is a public seminar that is open to all faculty and students.
-Immediately following the seminar, the student will meet privately with the Dissertation Committee to respond to questions from the committee members.
+The seminar is expected to be approximately one hour in total length, including the introduction and questions from the public audience.
+Immediately following the seminar, students meet privately with the Dissertation Committee to respond to questions from the committee members.